cyberaniket101/AeroAssistAI/README.md

 ## Usage

-- Explore the Gemini AI Clone interface to experience the replicated features of the Gemini platform.
+- Explore the AeroAssistAI interface to experience the replicated features of the Gemini platform.
 - Navigate through different sections and interact with the UI components.
-- Note that this clone is for educational and experimental purposes and does not provide real cryptocurrency trading functionalities.

 ## Contributing